-Once you’re into the groove and running regularly, your next ambition might be to get faster.
-Fartlek sessions will help you move that dial.
+Once you’re into the groove of your training and running regularly, your next ambition might be to get faster.
+Fartlek sessions can help you to move that dial!

-The word ‘Fartlek’ comes from the Swedish meaning ‘speed play’ and Fartlek training is just that – rather than running a set distance in a set time, you ‘play’ with different running paces and distances until you feel you’ve completed the workout.
-Training without an overall time or distance to work towards will feel strange for a lot of runners, but it’s these differences that give Fartlek training these unique benefits:
+The word ‘Fartlek’ is a Swedish term meaning ‘speed play’, and Fartlek training is just that – rather than running a set distance in a set time, you ‘play’ with different running paces and distances until you feel that you’ve completed the workout.
+Training without an overall time or distance to work towards will feel strange for a lot of runners, but it’s these differences that give Fartlek training the following benefits:

 - There’s lots of flexibility within the workout so you can adjust it to your chosen level

-- Make it high intensity if you want to push yourself
+- You can choose to increase the intensity if you want to push yourself

-Rather than a set time or distance, your body is the deciding factor in when the workout is complete.
+- Rather than a set time or distance, your body determines when the workout is complete.
 This means you’re less likely to stop too soon, or go too far and risk overtraining

-Here’s an example of how Fartlek works.
+Here’s an example of how Fartlek training works.
 Remember to warm up before you start and approach the session with an open mind.
-Try to avoiding putting a time or distance limit on the session before you start.
+Try to avoiding putting a time or distance limit on the session, too.

 Jog gently for five minutes, then pick a landmark in the distance to aim for and a running pace.
-For example, this could be the next lamppost in your view, and you decide to run at 70 per cent of your maximum speed until you reach it.
+For example, the landmark could be the next lamppost in your view, and you decide to run at 70 per cent of your maximum speed until you reach it.